sd0e/join-us/index.md

 # Join Us

-We're looking for Software Engineers, Technologists, and lots of other disciplines.
+We're looking for Software Engineers, Test Engineers, User Experience Designers and lots of other disciplines.

 Come and join us in delivering the BBC's services across the globe to **half a billion listeners, readers and viewers in over 40 languages.**